'Everything has changed' since last year's AI for Good Global Summit

 Almost a quarter of the world faces human-induced drought, and 85% of those live in low- or middle-income countries.

-The first-of-its-kind provision cites an “urgent need for the international community to address the challenges and concerns raised by autonomous weapons systems."
+A first-of-its-kind provision cites an 'urgent need' for nations to address concerns about autonomous weapons systems.

 Each of the Geneva-based global initiatives developed by the GESDA Foundation won pledges of millions of Swiss francs.